 Step 3.
 Choose a Pay Cycle

 If you’re required to comply with a foreign country’s labor laws, be sure to check if there is guidance on how often you should pay each employee.
 You don’t want to be found paying each employee monthly when their local labor laws require you to pay them at least biweekly.

 Step 4.
 Track Work Hours

 Step 5.
 Familiarize Yourself With Taxes on International Payroll

 Taxes are a large part of what makes payroll complicated.
 Many countries have similar taxes as the US, although they may have different names.
 Income taxes are standard on a national, regional, and sometimes local level.
 If you’re required to withhold taxes for employees, be sure you have a good grasp of how the tax system works.
-Some have a few flat rates based on income brackets, progressive rates (like the US), a sole, flat rate, or even regressive tax rates.
+Some have a few flat rates based on income brackets, progressive rates (like the US), a single flat rate, or even regressive tax rates.

 Many countries require their employees to contribute to Social Security and pension funds.
 You’ll have to know which agencies need to be paid so that you can send the money accordingly.
 Your business may also be responsible for paying payroll taxes on the income an employee earns.
 We strongly recommend you speak with an international tax adviser or payroll provider before proceeding.

-If you have an overseas independent contractor onboard, it’s possible that you won’t be responsible for managing any tax withholdings or benefit deductions.
-Usually, the employee has to register themselves as a business in their local area and pay taxes and other related expenses per the country’s legal guidelines.
-Any errors or omissions they make regarding this aren’t likely to fall back on your business.
+Meanwhile, those with international independent contractors likely won’t be responsible for handling any tax withholdings or benefit deductions.
+The contractor usually has to register themselves as a business and pay taxes per their country’s guidelines—meaning that it’s unlikely for any errors to fall back on your business.